ResearchComputing/Documentation/docs/compute/data-transfer.md

 ### Automated scp and rsync

-Key-based transfers are only supported via DTN.
+Key-based transfers over the DTNs are only available to CU Boulder and CU Anschutz users.
+We do not permit key-based transfers over the login nodes.

 *You must be on a campus network or [logged into the campus VPN](https://oit.colorado.edu/services/network-internet-services/vpn)